-Axel has given numerous workshops both in the UK and in his native Germany.
-Marco is a Senior Lecturer at BA HONS Graphic Design at the University of the West of England, in Bristol, as well as a member of ISTD.
+Axel has given numerous guest lectures and design workshops both in the UK and in his native Germany.
+Marco is a senior lecturer at the BA Graphic Design programme at University of the West of England in Bristol, as well as a member of ISTD.

 objectif is part of the Greater London Authority’s Design Framework, and a member of its Specialist Advice Team in relation to graphic design within the public realm.